outdreamer/build-a-cure/docs/tasks/function_to_do.md

           - insight paths inside the insight path:

-            - the following similarities in structure provide quick alternate methods of deriving the solution
+            - the following similarities in difference structures provide quick alternate methods of deriving the solution structure for an error structure

+            - the reason this works is that a problem/error contains structural similarities to its solution (like how a puzzle (a problem having structure 'isolated pieces') has solution structure 'fitting pieces together')

-              - ***: the extremes of power distribution in positions (weak vs. powerful position) can also be used to infer the solution structure component of a negative-positive connection structure
+              - ***: an error of extremes of power distribution in positions (weak vs. powerful position) can also be used to infer the solution structure component of a negative-positive connection structure
                 - variation in identity:
                   - weak-powerful :: connected by opposite extreme
                   - negative-positive :: conncted by opposite extreme
                 - similarity in structure
                   - weak/powerful :: negative/positive :: extreme/opposite extreme
                   - opposites exist on a spectrum
-                  - spectrum extremes are inherently connected
+                  - spectrum extremes are connected by similarity to average & conversion potential
                 - connecting function
                   - connection by position
                     - negative/weak :: lack